-After all the effort you’ve put into your home wine making, you want to make sure you’ll get the best drinking experience.
-Decanting wine is a great ritual and heightens the experience, but is also essential for exposing wine to as much air as possible before serving – a crucial part of wine appreciation.
+After all the effort you’ve put into your home winemaking, you want to make sure you’ll get the best drinking experience.
+Decanting wine is a great ritual and heightens the experience, but is also essential for exposing the wine to as much air as possible before serving – a crucial part of wine appreciation.

 At Wineware, we have all the equipment you’ll need to appreciate your wine properly.

-Looking after your homemade wine collection is nearly as much fun as making it, so to make the experience of caring for you collection even better, we’ve a brilliant selection of accessories.
+Looking after your homemade wine collection is nearly as much fun as making it, so to make the experience of caring for your collection even better, we have got a brilliant selection of accessories.

 If you plan on a night in with friends and your latest bottles, then we have the complete range of glassware you need to fully enjoy the flavours of your wine, including specially designed tasting equipment used by the professionals.